 Can you pan-fry these?

-Of course!
-Just add a little oil to a non-stick pan and let it get hot.
+Simply add a little oil to a non-stick pan and let it get hot.
 Place the patties in the pan and fry them 5-6 minutes on each side until they’re fully cooked.
 Be careful not to overcrowd the pan.

 They’re ready when the internal temperature reaches 165 °F (75 °C).